DecisionToolkit/dsntk-book/src/user-guide/subcommands/command-srv.md

 examples/e2/io/dsntk/2_0001/Greeting%20Message
 ```

-The list of all deployed invocables with endpoint names can be displayed during DSNTK server startup
+The list of all deployed invocables with endpoint names can be displayed during ^dsntk server startup
 by specifying the option **-v** or **--verbose**:

 ```shell